SmileiPIC/tutorials/basics_units.rst

 This tutorial will allow you to:

-* get familiar with the units used in the input namelist
+* get familiar with the units of the input namelist
-* postprocess the results displaying the correct units
+* postprocess the results displaying units of your choice

 This tutorial requires the installation of the `pint` Python package.